zbynekdrlik/obs-yt-player/README.md

 - Files marked with `_gf` will retry Gemini on next startup
 - Check logs for metadata extraction details

+### Multi-Instance Problems?
+- Ensure each instance is in its own folder
+- Check that imports match folder names
+- Verify scene names match script names
+- Use helper script for reliable setup

 ### Nested Scene Not Working?
 - Ensure nested source is visible (eye icon)
 - Source names must match exactly